szafranski/Rigol_DS1052E-firmware/README.md

 # Rigol_DS1052E-firmware
 firmware and 100MHz mod for a Rigol scope

-NO SERIAL NUMBER CHANGING!
+NO (RISKY) SERIAL NUMBER CHANGING!
 Just put USB drive into the scope!

 Checked on my scope.
 Worked.